 20+ Superfoods That Could Save Your Life

-If you eat a good amount of these foods on a regular basis, they can help fix all the damage that may be caused by an otherwise poor diet, environmental toxins, chemical additives and physical and mental stress.
-So you’ll enjoy much improved health as well as helping to prevent many diseases that could otherwise be coming your way.
+If you eat a good amount of these foods on a regular basis, they can help fix all the damage that may have been caused by an otherwise poor diet, environmental toxins, chemical additives and physical and mental stress.
+So you’ll enjoy much improved health, and you'll also help to prevent many diseases that could otherwise have been coming your way.

 Eating avocados regularly helps decrease total and LDL cholesterol whilst raising HDL cholesterol and normalizing blood pressure.
 So they can help protect you from heart disease and stroke.